Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Outcome: The resident will develop skills necessary to provide clinical education.

-During the residency, a weekly conference in the fall and spring semesters is given at SCO which the resident is expected to attend.
+During the residency, a biweekly conference in the fall and spring semesters is given at SCO which the resident is expected to attend.
 The resident will be expected to present a talk at a minimum of three of these conferences during the year.
 A paper of publication quality is·expected prior to the end of the residency.
 The resident will be involved in occasional student supervision if teaching is deemed a career goal.
 In addition, the resident may be asked to be a guest lecturer in a didactic course at SCO.

 A. All applicants must complete the SCO application and return by January 30.
 Supporting documents should be submitted to the Director of Residency Programs of Southern College of Optometry no later than January 30.
 This program uses Optometry Residency Match (ORMatch).
 Applicants must complete the ORMatch application.
 Applicants are responsible for ensuring that all supporting documentation is submitted to each entity involved, e.g., the College, ORMatch, and the residency site supervisor.